 Professor Emeritus of Orthopaedics and RehabilitationYears active at Yale: 1986-presentDr.
 Gundberg is being recognized for advocating for women.
 She was active on the Committee for the Status of Women in Medicine (SWIM) for years and was on the Commission on Women Faculty that resulted from the Bill of Rights.
 She evaluated space allotment to faculty by gender.

-Professor of Surgery (Oncology); Affiliated Faculty, Yale Institute for Global HealthYears active at Yale: 2010-present; MBA Class of 2014Dr.
+Professor of Surgery (Oncology, Breast); Affiliated Faculty, Yale Institute for Global HealthYears active at Yale: 2010-present; MBA Class of 2014Dr.
 Chagpar is being recognized for her numerous groundbreaking innovative clinical and translational studies in breast cancer.
 Born and raised in Canada, she completed her MD with honors in research at the University of Alberta, and her general surgery residency training and MSc at the University of Saskatchewan.
 She went on to complete the Susan G. Komen Interdisciplinary Breast Fellowship at the University of Texas M.D.
 Anderson Cancer Center, an MPH at Harvard School of Public Health and an MA in bioethics and medical humanities at the University of Louisville.
 After fellowship, she joined the University of Louisville as assistant professor of surgery, rising rapidly through the ranks to associate professor with tenure and academic advisory dean.
 She built the first nationally accredited Breast Center in Kentucky at the James Graham Brown Cancer Center prior to being recruited to Yale in September 2010, where she led the effort for Yale to become the first NCI-designated Comprehensive Cancer Center in the Northeast to have a nationally accredited breast center.
 She is a busy breast surgical oncologist who participates in investigator-initiated and cooperative group clinical trials, as well as translational and clinical research.
 Her most recent groundbreaking work was published in the prestigious New England Journal of Medicine.
 She enjoys teaching and mentoring medical students, residents, fellows, and junior faculty, and is the Breast Surgery Section editor for UpToDate, a commonly used resource.
 She is passionate about global health and leadership in academic medicine, having most recently completed an MBA for Executives with a focus on Leadership in Healthcare at Yale’s School of Management.

-Associate Professor of Medicine (General Medicine); Associate Dean for Student Research, MD Program; Co-Director, National Clinician Scholars ProgramYears active at Yale: 2005-presentDr.
+Professor of Medicine (General Medicine); Associate Dean for Student Research, Office of Education; Co-Director, National Clinician Scholars ProgramYears active at Yale: 2005-presentDr.
 Chaudhry is being recognized for her excellence in outcomes and health services research and mentoring.
 She is Associate Dean of Student Research, founding director of the Center for Healthcare Innovation, Redesign, and Learning (CHIRAL), and co-director of the National Clinician Scholars Program.
 Her scholarly work has focused on improving the care and outcomes of older patients in the hospital setting, especially those with cardiovascular disease.
 In addition to directing large-scale epidemiologic studies, she has led work to understand and improve care transitions in the hospital setting.
 Her work has been published in leading medical journals and she has excelled as a nationally and internationally recognized thought leader in her field.
 Dr. Chaudhry is a standing member of the Health Services, Organization and Deliver study section for the National Institutes of Health (NIH).
 She has mentored numerous medical students, residents, fellows, and junior faculty, who have garnered awards that include career development awards from the NIH and American Heart Association.

-Assistant Professor of Emergency Medicine; Medical Director, Patient Experience, Emergency Medicine; Affiliated Faculty, Yale Institute for Global Health; Medical Director, PA/NP group; Medical Director, Yale New Haven Hospital PA/NP Residency Program; Faculty Member, Division of Global Health and International Emergency Medicine; Chair, Patient Experience ForumYears active at Yale: 2007-presentDr.
+Associate Professor of Emergency Medicine; Medical Director, Patient Experience, Emergency Medicine; Affiliated Faculty, Yale Institute for Global Health; Medical Director, PA/NP group; Medical Director, Yale New Haven Hospital PA/NP Residency Program; Faculty Member, Division of Global Health and International Emergency Medicine; Chair, Patient Experience ForumYears active at Yale: 2007-presentDr.
 Chekijian is being recognized for her insightful clinical expertise, her extraordinary compassionate worldview and sensitivity for her patients, and her ability to impart these qualities to all caregivers including students, residents, advanced practice providers, faculty, and nurses.
 She is the director of patient experience in the Department of Emergency Medicine (EM) and is committed to bettering patient and staff communication and engagement.
 She isthe founding medical director of the PA residency program in EM, the first postgraduate PA program at Yale School of Medicine.
 She has been instrumental in the development of a bereavement program in the emergency department, and is known internationally for her emergency care systems development, unintentional injury prevention, and cardiac care in low- and middle-income countries.
 She is deeply committed to spearheading the development of injuryprevention programs in Armenia and she has served as a consultant for the World Bank and the U.S. Department of State.

 Professor of Neurosurgery; Assistant Dean for Admissions, Medical Education; Associate Vice Chair of Academic Affairs; Director, Stereotactic Radiosurgery; Director, Gamma Knife Center, YNHH; Director, Stereotactic Radiosurgery FellowshipYears active at Yale: 1994-presentDr.
 Chiang is being recognized for being the first female physician to become a full professor in the Department of Neurosurgery at Yale School of Medicine.
 Dr. Chiang pioneered the use of laser thermocoagulation therapy for brain metastases and now directs the Intra-operative MRI Laser Program for patients with brain tumors and epilepsy at YSM.
 She is also director of the Yale New Haven Hospital Gamma Knife Radiosurgery Program and a tireless mentor to women in Neurosurgery.